vkum29/pov/react/practice.md

 - React component name starts with uppercase this distinguishes html element(starting with lower case).

-- Keep DATA in one place (Somethign like STORE mentioned in FLUX pattern)
+- Keep DATA in one place (Something like STORE mentioned in FLUX pattern)

 - Try to minimize writing to scope and use dynamic calculations in ReactClass's render function.
-  Code wrtten inside render always gets executed when component is render
+  Code written inside render always gets executed when component is render

 Eg Temporary data manipulation etc